Ringpro/spandepong/FINAL-DEPLOYMENT-GUIDE.md

 Value: Ringpro/spandepong-prod
 ```

+⚠️ **IMPORTANT**: Do NOT set `EDGEDB_DSN` if you're using secret key authentication to avoid conflicts.

-### Alternative: DSN with Credentials (If you have them)
+### Alternative: DSN Authentication Only (If needed)
-If you have EdgeDB credentials, you can use a single DSN variable instead:
+If secret key authentication doesn't work, you can use DSN instead:

 **Variable Name:**
 ```